parryc/thevoid/templates/leflan/books_books-2018.md

 * _Unscripted America: Indigenous Languages and the Origins of a Literary Nation_ - Sarah Rivett
 * _The Legends of Luke Skywalker_ - Ken Liu
 * _Dictionaries volume 38 issue 2_ - ed.
 Edward Finegan
+* _The Ghost of Freedom: A History of the Caucasus_ - Charles King